webix-hub/docs/data/datatree/dynamic_loading.md

 {{sample 17_datatree/16_dyn_loading/03_on_data_request.html}}

-Here you completely redefine the default event handling and cancel default dynamic loading behaviour.
+Here you completely redefine the default event handling and cancel default dynamic loading behavior.

 Be sure the branch data you get is returned with **parent** and **data** properties.
 For JSON the returned data looks like this: